 Titanium Dioxide Alternatives

-When you think about the natural colors that are added to your foods and beverages, your mind probably jumps straight to vibrant reds, oranges, yellows, etc. that show off your favorite flavors.
-However, there is another color that is added to a wide range of products and used for a variety of different effects – white.
-And titanium dioxide is the most effective, most affordable, and most-used white color.
+When you think about the natural colors that are added to your foods and beverages, your mind probably jumps straight to vibrant reds, oranges, greens or yellows.
+But in reality, white, the color that contains all the colors, is used in a wide range of foods and drinks and for a variety of functional effects.

 What is Titanium Dioxide?

-Titanium dioxide (E171) is a naturally occurring mineral that is bright white in appearance.
-Its chemical structure makes it ideal for refracting light and its particle size allows it to disperse evenly throughout a formulation, which is why it is ideal for whitening or creating opacity in food and beverage applications.
+Titanium dioxide (E171) is a naturally occurring mineral that is bright white in appearance, and the default white pigment in many industries.
+Its chemical structure makes it ideal for refracting light and its particle size allows it to disperse evenly throughout a formulation.

-The EFSA Decision
+The EFSA Decision & Its Cascades

 Following a request by the European commission in March of 2020, the European Food Safety Authority (EFSA) announced it would no longer consider titanium dioxide safe as a food additive.

 This decision was based on the review of all available scientific studies and data relating to the concern of genotoxicity of the potential for accumulation of nanoparticles in the body over time.
-While many of the studies were inconclusive, they could not rule out concern for genotoxicity.
-And while this did not result in a ban of the ingredient, EFSA’s decision will be used by the European Commission and its Member States to inform any possible regulatory actions.

 Alternatives to Titanium Dioxide